cemvarol/AZ-400-WorkShops/README.md

 # AZ-400-WorkShops

-### Midn enabling your Devops organization for CU/CD
+### Mind enabling your Devops organization for CU/CD

+sen an email to azpipelines-freetier@microsoft.com